-- (1) If the persons attending a general meeting within half an hour of the time at which the meeting was due to start do not constitute a quorum, or if during a meeting a quorum ceases to be present, the chairman of the meeting must adjourn it. - (2) The chairman of the meeting may adjourn a general meeting at which a quorum is present if- - (a) the meeting consents to an adjournment, or - (b) it appears to the chairman of the meeting that an adjournment is necessary to protect the safety of any person attending the meeting or ensure that the business of the meeting is conducted in an orderly manner. - (3) The chairman of the meeting must adjourn a general meeting if directed to do so by the meeting. - (4) When adjourning a general meeting, the chairman of the meeting must- - (a) either specify the time and place to which it is adjourned or state that it is to continue at a time and place to be fixed by the directors, and - (b) have regard to any directions as to the time and place of any adjournment which have been given by the meeting. - (5) If the continuation of an adjourned meeting is to take place more than 14 days after it was adjourned, the company must give at least 7 clear days' notice of it (that is, excluding the day of the adjourned meeting and the day on which the notice is given)- - (a) to the same persons to whom notice of the company's general meetings is required to be given, and - (b) containing the same information which such notice is required to contain. - (6) No business may be transacted at an adjourned general meeting which could not properly have been transacted at the meeting if the adjournment had not taken place.
+- (1) If the persons attending a general meeting within half an hour of the time at which the meeting was due to start do not constitute a quorum, or if during a meeting a quorum ceases to be present, or if at any time during a quorate general meeting the meeting directs him to do so, the chairman of the meeting must adjourn it and he may adjourn a general meeting at which a quorum is present if: - (a) the meeting consents to an adjournment, or - (b) it appears to the chairman of the meeting that an adjournment is necessary to protect the safety of any person attending the meeting or ensure that the business of the meeting is conducted in an orderly manner. - (2) When adjourning a general meeting, the chairman of the meeting must: - (a) either specify the time and place to which it is adjourned or state that it is to continue at a time and place to be fixed by the directors; and - (b) have regard to any directions as to the time and place of any adjournment which have been given by the meeting.

+- (3) If the continuation of an adjourned meeting is to take place more than 14 days after it was adjourned, the Company must give at least 7 clear days' notice of it (that is, excluding the day of the adjourned meeting and the day on which the notice is given): - (a) to the same persons to whom notice of the Company's general meetings is required to be given, and - (b) containing the same information which such notice is required to contain. - (4) No business may be transacted at an adjourned general meeting which could not properly have been transacted at the meeting if the adjournment had not taken place and if, at an adjourned general meeting, a quorum is not present within half an hour from the time appointed for the meeting, the shareholders present shall be a quorum.